malinenimaurya/Deep-Learning/README.md

 4)Tackling a real world problem wherein we need to distinguish mines from rocks

 5)Improving upon the ANN bulit for mnist by adding convolutional layers
+- Why the need of CNNs
+- Dimensionality reduction with Convolutional layers, pooling layers in a CNN
+- Came across Hyperparmaeters like depth, window size, stride and padding
+- Added convolutional layers to fully connected layers and modeled for mnist

+6)Other High level frameworks for DL